 Deferred Compensation Plans -The Company offers deferred compensation plans for eligible employees, which allow participants to defer payment for a portion of their compensation.
-Assets were the same as liabilities associated with the plans at approximately \$226 million and \$192 million as of August 2, 2019 and February 1, 2019, respectively, and are included in other assets and other liabilities on the Condensed Consolidated Statements of Financial Position.
-The net impact to the Condensed Consolidated Statements of Income (Loss) is not material since changes in the fair value of the liabilities.
-As such, assets and liabilities associated with these plans have not been included in the above table.
+Assets were the same as liabilities associated with the plans at approximately \$239 million and \$192 million as of November 1, 2019 and February 1, 2019, respectively, and are included in other assets and other liabilities on the Condensed Consolidated Statements of Financial Position.
+The net impact to the Condensed Consolidated Statements of Income (Loss) is not material since changes in the fair value of the assets substantially offset changes in the fair value of the liabilities.
+As such, assets and liabilities associated with these plans have not been included in the recurring fair value table above.
 These fair values were determined based on observable market prices in a less active market or based on valuation methodologies using observable inputs and were categorized as Level 2 in the fair value hierarchy.